voidnologo/gloomhaven/_posts/1993-12-10-story-of-scooty-20.md

 the other side of the tree, darted quickly past all of them.

 The creatures fell quickly around the heroes, falling into the foul water with dull splashes as they did.
 Sir Integral rejoined the Quatryl, the Savvas, and the Inox a short distance from the tree.
-The y all gazed up at it in awe as the last of the blazes died out and the smoke started to clear.
+They all gazed up at it in awe as the last of the blazes died out and the smoke started to clear.
 The tree was already beginning to regenerate, its bark turning various shades of dark greens and light browns, its leaves glowing a brilliant light green.
 Master Ratchet and Blockingjay approached the tree almost reverently.
 Master Ratchet gently took small samples of the bark, stowing them in a